 Characters & Story

-As a whole, though, the movie isn’t fully a traditional romantic story for it deals with constant ups and downs.
-One moment you can be deeply in envy, and the next moment things are falling apart and you begin worrying what may happen.
-Then, things turn around and you get teary eyed by how cute one of the couples are being.
-All of this done with the music of The Proclaimers pushing things along.
+As a whole, though, the movie isn’t fully a traditional romantic story, for it deals with constant ups and downs.
+One moment, you can be deeply envious, and the next moment, things are falling apart, and you begin worrying about what may happen.
+Then, things turn around, and you get teary-eyed at how cute one of the couples are being.
+All of this is done with the music of The Proclaimers pushing things along.

-First off, I don’t know who The Proclaimers were, but between the soundtrack for the film, or a Greatest Hits album, I plan on looking them up.
-The music is sort of weird, simple, yet so cute and sentimental at the same time and it really does up the power of the script.
+First off, I don’t know who The Proclaimers were, but between the soundtrack for the film or a Greatest Hits album, I plan on looking them up.
+The music is sort of weird and simple, yet so cute and sentimental at the same time, and it really does up the power of the script.
 In fact, I’d say you’d likely want to download a few of the songs and may even want to perform them with friends, if not adapt them to fit your life.
-But, really, it is the characters which have me gushing at the seams.
-Everyone feels like they are fresh out of a classic young adult novel which holds a place in your heart, and from the moment you meet them you want to root for every single one’s happiness.
+But, really, it is the characters that have me gushing at the seams.
+Everyone feels like they are fresh out of a classic young adult novel that holds a place in your heart, and from the moment you meet them you want to root for every single one’s happiness.

-But, even with this feeling of elation, I must note that the subplot which dealt with Rab and Eilidh’s (Sara Vickers) did not get explored like it should have.
-Especially considering its impact on the film.
+But, even with this feeling of elation, I must note that the subplot that dealt with Rab and Eilidh (Sara Vickers) did not get explored as it should have—especially considering its impact on the film.

 Overall: Worth Seeing

-This is one of the few films, alongside Short Term 12 I am likely to watch again, and have my friends see.
+This is one of the few films, alongside Short Term 12 I am likely to watch again and have my friends see.
 There are hardly any elements in the film which aren’t cute.
-Be it the different couples, Ally’s little brother Brendan (John Spence) who was so sweet and cute, and the songs which are slowly getting stuck in my head.
+Be it the different couples, Ally’s little brother Brendan (John Spence), who was so sweet and cute, and the songs that are slowly getting stuck in my head.
 This film, for me, will at least be a personal classic.
 Hence why I say it is worth seeing.
-For those who haven’t, it is a good movie to watch and, in general, while not the most complex of motion pictures, it makes up for it in so many ways.
+For those who haven’t, it is a good movie to watch, and, in general, while not the most complex of motion pictures, it makes up for it in so many ways.